haimam/k8s-training/modules/01-introduction/01-kubectl/README.md

 # Instructions

-1. Start a new Kubernetes cluster using `minikube`
-2. Make sure that your cluster is running
+1. Make sure that your cluster is running on IBM Cloud ([View Clusters](https://console.bluemix.net/containers-kubernetes/clusters))
+2. Log in to your IBM Cloud account using the CLI
+3. Set the region to where your cluster is, for example `uk-south`
+4. Download the kubernetes configuration files to configure your kubectl client's context 4.a.
+Download the config `bx cs cluster-config <CLUSTER_NAME>` 4.b.
+Copy and paste the output to your terminal (SET / export)
-3. Check that your `kubectl` is connected to the new cluster.
+5. Check that your `kubectl` is connected to the new cluster.
 You can verify it by checking the node names in the cluster (`kubectl get nodes`)

 3. Upload the configuration defined in `hello-world.yml` file (`kubectl create -f <file-name>`)
 4. Wait until the application's pod will be in the **running** state by querying it's status with `kubectl get pods` command